dchacke/hiccdown/Readme.md

 </ul>
 ```

 This is *gross*.
 Embedded Ruby makes you mix your template and your logic.
 Rails is big on *separation of concerns*, and the above example is the opposite of that.
-It's "programming in strings", as a former colleague would call it.
+It's "programming in strings", as a former colleague of mine calls it.
 This problem is well known in the Clojure world.
 Logic should be taken care of *before* rendering, not *during*.

+That both partials *and* helper methods exist in Rails has always been a code smell – it’s a consequence of the wider problem that Rails does not properly separate logic and rendering.

-Hiccdown makes this happen by taking a datastructure representing your template – which you're free to build up logically in any way you like, using the full power of the Ruby programming language (`map`, `filter`, `reduce` etc) – and then turning that into HTML *at the end*.
+Hiccdown takes a datastructure representing your template – which you're free to build up logically in any way you like, using the full power of the Ruby programming language (`map`, `filter`, `reduce` etc) – and then turns that into HTML *at the end*.
 All of this still happens on the server, so you still get all the benefits of pre-processing.

 ## HTML escape